Vietnam.vn - Nền tảng quảng bá Việt Nam

 Scrap collectors are "green warriors" who help reduce waste in the environment.

-The exhibition “Scrap and the Future of Plastic Waste” is not only an art event but also aims to raise public awareness of personal responsibility for plastic waste, encouraging practical actions such as sorting waste at source to improve recycling efficiency and reduce waste released into the environment.
+The exhibition “Scrap and the Future of Plastic Waste” is not only an art event but also aims to raise public awareness of personal responsibility for plastic waste, encouraging practical actions such as sorting waste at source to improve recycling efficiency and reduce waste to the environment.
 The event is also a tribute to the collectors - the pioneers in building a circular economy in Vietnam.

 Source: https://nhandan.vn/trien-lam-my-thuat-dong-nat-ve-chai-va-tuong-lai-cua-rac-thai-nhua-post867385.html